 Pros and Cons of Comparative Advertising

-To have a clear picture, check out our considerations on the topic below.
+If you want to have a clear picture, check out our considerations on the topic below.

 Advantages of comparative advertising include the following ones.

-Examples of Comparative Advertising
+Example of Comparative Advertising

 - Here you’ll find a quick guide to comparative advertising.